 Assessment of the current state in self-assessment forms

-Regular small impulses for proper implementation at the workplace
+Regular small impulses for the correct implementation at the workplace

 Practical exercises under the guidance of an experienced trainer